pyrocms/pyrocms-docs/content/developers/tools/streams-api/streams-driver.md

 Deletes a stream.
 This will delete all the entries associated with this stream as well, as well as run all of the field destruct functions for fields assigned to this stream.

-This streams returns TRUE or FALSE, based on whether the streams was successfully deleted.
+This streams returns true or FALSE, based on whether the streams was successfully deleted.

 ### Example: